Click the scales for TimsLaw.com homeTimsLaw.com

 For Severance consults, see this for some more detail about how I handle those.

 After our consultation, you will be armed with much info and be better able to make an informed decision about how to proceed.
 Perhaps you will decide to drop the matter.
-If you decide to drop the matter, then you may have saved yourself many thousands of dollars in wasted legal-related expenses by spending a modest amount on consultation fees.
-Sometimes I serve you best by talking you out of proceeding with your weak case, but I often charge for that service.
+If you decide to drop the matter, then you may have saved yourself many thousands of dollars in wasted legal-related expenses, simply by spending a modest amount on consultation fees.
+Sometimes I serve you best by talking you out of proceeding with your weak case, but I usually charge for that service.

 Get a taste for how complicated the consult might get by reading Should I sue? and the articles linked-to from that article.